Theory of rare-earth Kramers magnets on a Shastry-Sutherland lattice: dimer phases in presence of strong spin-orbit coupling

-In recent decades, quantum magnetism on the Shastry-Sutherland (SS) lattice has attracted significant attention due to its simple lattice structure yet resultant rich physical behaviors \cite{shastry1981exact,miyahara1999exact,kageyama1999exact,koga2000quantum,mcclarty2017topological,song2020abnormal,guo2020quantum,cui2023proximate,nomura2023unveiling}.
-As one of the simplest geometrically frustrated systems in two spatial dimension, the SS model, the $S=1/2$ Heisenberg antiferromagnetic model defined on the SS lattice, was initially proposed because of the exact solvability of its dimer singlet ground state within certain parameter regime \cite{shastry1981exact,kageyama1999exact}.
-Meanwhile, this dimer state also exhibits highly localized triplet excitations, and is responsible for the emergence of various plateau phases under an external magnetic field \cite{miyahara2003theory,zayed20174,muller2000exact,onizuka20001,takigawa200418,levy2008field,jaime2012magnetostriction}.
-The strong geometrical frustration of the SS model is also clearly manifested in its condensed matter realization, SrCu$_{2}$(BO$_{3}$)$_{2}$ \cite{miyahara1999exact,koga2000quantum,levy2008field, jaime2012magnetostriction,guo2020quantum,nomura2023unveiling,cui2023proximate,wang2023plaquette,jimenez2021quantum,cui2024two}.
+Quantum magnetism on the Shastry-Sutherland (SS) lattice has attracted significant attention over decades due to its simple lattice structure yet resultant rich physical behaviors \cite{shastry1981exact,miyahara1999exact,kageyama1999exact,koga2000quantum, mcclarty2017topological,song2020abnormal,guo2020quantum,cui2023proximate,nomura2023unveiling}.
+As one of the simplest geometrically frustrated systems in two spatial dimensions, the SS model, the $S=1/2$ Heisenberg antiferromagnetic model defined on the SS lattice, was initially proposed because of the exact solvability of its dimer singlet ground state within a certain parameter regime \cite{shastry1981exact,kageyama1999exact}.
+Meanwhile, this dimer state also exhibits highly localized triplet excitations, and is responsible for the emergence of various magnetization plateau phases under an external magnetic field \cite{miyahara2003theory,zayed20174,muller2000exact,onizuka20001, takigawa200418,levy2008field,jaime2012magnetostriction}.
+The strong geometrical frustration of the SS model is also clearly manifested in its condensed matter realization, SrCu$_{2}$(BO$_{3}$)$_{2}$ \cite{miyahara1999exact,koga2000quantum,levy2008field, jaime2012magnetostriction,guo2020quantum,nomura2023unveiling,cui2023proximate, wang2023plaquette,jimenez2021quantum,cui2024two,NPJQM2021,fan2024}.
 In this compound, the competition between the inter- and intra-dimer interactions, $J$ and $J^{\prime}$, leads to a dimerized ground state at ambient pressure.
-Nearly flat-band excitations have been observed in inelastic neutron scattering \cite{haravifard2012neutron,zayed2014correlated}, and various plateau phases are reported in the in-field phase diagram, all of which support the stabilization of the dimer singlet ground state as predicted in theory.
+Nearly flat-band excitations have been observed in inelastic neutron scattering \cite{haravifard2012neutron,zayed2014correlated}, and various magnetization plateau phases predicted in theory are observed in the in-field phase diagram, supporting the stabilization of the dimer singlet ground state.
 Moreover, when applying a hydrostatic pressure, the ratio between the inter- and intra-dimer couplings $J/J^{\prime}$ increases, and the ground state evolves to the plaquette and N\'eel antiferromagnetic (AFM) phases subsequently \cite{zayed20174,lee2019signatures,guo2020quantum,jimenez2021quantum}.
-The transition from the plaquette to the AFM phase is theoretically proposed to be associated with deconfined quantum criticality, and has attracted much experimental and numerical interest in recent years \cite{zayed20174,cui2023proximate,lee2019signatures,xi2023plaquette,corboz2013tensor,yang2022quantum,chen2024spin}.
+The transition from the plaquette to the AFM phase is theoretically proposed to be associated with deconfined quantum criticality, and has attracted much experimental and numerical interest in recent years \cite{zayed20174,cui2023proximate,lee2019signatures,xi2023plaquette, corboz2013tensor,yang2022quantum,chen2024spin}.